LucashP/spock-learning/README.md

 [Example](src/test/groovy/demo/spock/field/InstanceSpec.groovy)

 # Feature methods
 By convention, feature methods are named with String literals.
+- Example of naming tests [Example](src/test/groovy/demo/spock/naming/CalculatorSpec.groovy)

 Try to choose good names for your feature methods, and feel free to use any characters you like!
 Conceptually, a feature method consists of four phases:
 1) Set up (`setup`) the feature’s fixture
 2) Provide a `stimulus` to the system under specification